sscake/hps2gmx_topol_converter/README.md

 If your topology information filename is "hps_topol.txt" and the GROMACS topology filename is expected to be "topol.top", just run *./run_converter* !

 Hope you enjoy it!

+If you encounter any problem when using it, feel free to contact with me!
+E-mail: xsliu16@fudan.edu.cn